y-lohse/bjj/_posts/2015-05-20-scramble-sengoku-review.md

 ---
 layout: blog
-title: "Gi Review: Scramble Sengoku"
+title: "Gi Review — Scramble Sengoku"
 categories: reviews
 ---
 [Scramble](http://www.scramblestuff.com/) has always been a brand on my radar but for whatever reason it took me lot of time to actually investigate their products.
 Maybe seeing rather plain-looking spats priced at 60€ gave me the impression that they were too pricey to warrant attention — and it _is_ expensive apparel.
 It also happens to be very high quality one.